FAQ

 Why did you start riding?

 I have always wanted to do the ‘good’ thing - get good grades, make curfew, follow the path my parents taught: go to college, and get a good job.
-I worked hard to accomplish those things, and eventually got the dream job.
-It wasn’t long before that dream job wasn’t enough.
-I felt tired, and stuck from spending everyday in an office.
-One summer, I decided to try all the things I had been interested in, but didn’t have the time for for years.
+I worked hard to accomplish those things, and eventually got my dream (office) job.
+Eventually… I felt tired, and stuck from spending everyday in an office.
+One summer, newly single, I decided to try all the things I had been wanting to do but had put on the back burner for so long, right behind relationships.
 I thought a weekend at the MSF course would be perfect to learn to ride a motorcycle: non-committal, short, and then I could move on.
 I was wrong.
 After that weekend, I was hooked.

 Does your husband ride?